Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Unfolded Successive Pseudo-Concave Approximation (USCA) Framework

 The proposed training method should be interpreted differently from classical layered neural networks where different layers tend to learn distinct functionalities~\cite{zeiler2014visualizing}.
-On the contrary, all USCA blocks are producing the same type of output in essence -- all provide a feasible power allocation vector.
-In this sense, if the previous $t-1$ blocks have been well trained and their output $\bbp^{(t-1)}$ (which is also the input to the $t$-th block) is close-to-optimal, training the ($t+1$)-th block would become much easier -- something not too far away from an identity map.
-Thus, these blocks share functional similarity and can indeed benefit from progressive training.
+On the contrary, all USCA blocks are producing the same type of output in essence; all provide a feasible power allocation vector. {In the sequential or non-parameter-sharing case}, if the previous $t{-}1$ blocks have been well trained and their output $\bbp^{(t{-}1)}$ (which is also the input to the $t$-th block) is close-to-optimal, training the \mbox{$t$-th} block would become much easier -- something not too far away from an identity map. {Alternately, in the recurrent or parameter-sharing case, these blocks directly} share functional similarity and can indeed benefit from progressive training.
 Unless otherwise stated, all unfolding models reported in Section~\ref{sec:exp} are trained using the above strategy.